sho373/c-_exercises/commandsAndAdapter/README.md

 + 2 classes of the receiver type (Hands.cs and SkinnerTool.cs)
 + an invoker type of class (TakeCommand.cs)
 + different classes that implement command design pattern inheriting a common interface
-+ an example of an adapters
++ an example of an adapter (SkinnableToPeelableAdapter.cs)